MicrosoftDocs/win32/desktop-src/wmmdvdm/createtransformpropertybyname.md

 ---
 title: CreateTransformPropertyByName function
-description: The CreateTransformPropertyByName function creates a new property object with a name and an initial value. ms.assetid: '94044361-0ba1-4f5f-a1c6-d382a0c8a1bf'
+description: The CreateTransformPropertyByName function creates a new property object with a name and an initial value. ms.assetid: 94044361-0ba1-4f5f-a1c6-d382a0c8a1bf
+keywords:
-keywords: ["CreateTransformPropertyByName function Windows Movie Maker and DVD Maker"]
+- CreateTransformPropertyByName function Windows Movie Maker and DVD Maker
 topic_type:
 - apiref
 api_name: